yas-sim/human-pose-estimation-2d-demo/README.md

 ## How to Run

+### 0. Prerequisites
+- OpenVINO 2020.2
-(Assuming you have successfully installed and setup OpenVINO 2020.2.
-If you haven't, go to the OpenVINO web page and follow the [*Get Started*](https://software.intel.com/en-us/openvino-toolkit/documentation/get-started) guide to do it.)
+  - If you haven't installed it, go to the OpenVINO web page and follow the [*Get Started*](https://software.intel.com/en-us/openvino-toolkit/documentation/get-started) guide to do it.)
+- Microsoft Visual Studio 2019
+  - Community version works.
+MS VS 2017/2015 may also work.
+You need to modify the `build-poseextractor.bat` accordingly.
+  - This is requied to build the `pose_extractor` module.

 ### 1. Install dependencies
 The demo depends on: